-Offered by: Department of Global Community Health and Behavioral Sciences
+Offered by: Department of Social, Behavioral, and Population Sciences

 Faculty Lead: Diego Rose, PhD

-The Certificate in Community Health and Nutrition Programs is designed to add a further dimension to a student’s public health degree, providing the skills to design, implement and manage health and nutrition programs at a local community level.
-The certificate draws on current research and experience to improve access to services and programs, through primary health care (e.g. through health posts and local clinics) and related community programs, usually supervised and supported by the health system.
+The Certificate in Community Health and Nutrition Programs is designed to add a further dimension for those with a public health background to design, implement and manage health and nutrition programs at a local community level.
+The certificate draws on current research and experience to improve access to services and programs, through primary health care (e.g. through health posts and local clinics) and related community programs usually supervised and supported by the health system.

-Students enrolled in a MPH, MSPH, or MPH&TM degree program at Tulane SPHTM.
-Students in the nutrition program area also eligible.
+Students enrolled in a MPH, MSPH, MPH&TM, or MHA degree program at Tulane SPHTM.
+Students in the SBPS - Nutrition program area are NOT eligible.

-Students who earn the Certificate in Community Health and Nurtition Program will:
+Students who earn the Certificate in Community Health and Nutrition Program will:

 Number of Credits Required for Completion: 15